 3. Check The File Compression Settings

 Sometimes, files can become so compressed that they no longer play at a loud volume.
-To fix this, open the file in a media player like VLC or Windows Media Player.
+To fix this, open the file in a VLC or Windows Media Player media player.
 Then, go to Tools > Preferences > Advanced > Output Modules.

 From there, change the output module to a different one and see if that helps improve the sound quality.

 Using an MP3 player, you can also try changing the bitrate.
 A higher bitrate will result in better sound quality, but it will also take up more space on your device.
-To change the bitrate, open the file in a media player like VLC or Windows Media Player.
+Open the file in a media player like VLC or Windows Media Player to change the bitrate.

 Then, go to Tools > Preferences > Audio.
 From there, change the bitrate to a higher number and see if that helps improve the sound quality.